 Matthew Krauss is a partner at WMC who represents plaintiffs in complex civil and commercial litigation.
 His practice frequently involves insurance coverage matters, including both traditional coverage disputes and related cases stemming from insurers’ failure to pay claims properly.
 He also represents plaintiffs in a range of civil matters involving breach of contract, fraud, and bad faith.
 His representative matters include:

 - Representing the State of Mississippi in Mississippi ex rel.
-Hood v.
+Fitch v.
 State Farm Fire & Casualty Co., No. 15-221 (Miss.
 Cir.
 Ct.
 Hinds Cnty.), and a series of related cases involving insurers’ underpayment of Hurricane Katrina homeowner insurance claims that caused Mississippi to pay millions of dollars through its Homeowner Assistance Program for losses that insurers should have covered.
 Successful settlements in these cases total more than $8.5 million and will help to fund Mississippi’s ongoing Katrina recovery programs.

 - Representing federal whistleblowers in United States ex rel.
 Rigsby v.
 State Farm Fire & Casualty Co., No. 06-433 (S.D.
 Miss.), which involves State Farm’s fraudulent mischaracterization of Hurricane Katrina wind damage as flood damage, causing federal flood insurance policies to pay for losses that State Farm should have compensated.
 Mr. Krauss represented these whistleblowers on appeal to the Supreme Court of the United States in State Farm Fire & Casualty Co. v.
 United States ex rel.
 Rigsby, 137 S. Ct.
 436 (2016), which resulted in a unanimous decision in the relators’ favor.